If RStudio Workbench (previously RStudio Server Pro) or RStudio Server will not start after installation, please reference the following:

 Other Start-Up Problems

-If you are still unable to start RStudio Server, open a new discussion and provide any relevant details as noted below:
+If you are still unable to start RStudio Workbench, open a new discussion and provide any relevant details as noted below:

 - Version of RStudio